Window boxes are a great way to add décor and curb appeal to your home without a lot of expense.

 Chicken Coop Window Boxes

-The process is similar to building my chicken coop boxes as they are for the boxes on my home.
-The main difference between the two are the materials, size, and the way I attached them to the coop.
+The process is similar to building my chicken coop boxes as they are for the boxes in my home.
+The main difference between the two is the materials, size, and the way I attached them to the coop.
 Here is how you can construct barn wood window boxes in a flash:

 1. Cut the Pieces of Wood to Size